 Day 4: Dunedin – Milford Sound

-Please note: Cruise may not operate on 10 Sep 2020 departure.
-On this date, you can enjoy a day cruise on Milford Sound and accommodation in Te Anau or Queenstown
+Please note: Cruise does not operate 21 May – 15 September.
+During this period there will be a day cruise on Milford Sound and accommodation in Queenstown or Te Anau.

 Hotel: Cruise Overnight Milford Sound